rbkc-data-team/themefinder/README.md

 # ThemeFinder

-ThemeFinder is a topic modelling Python package designed for analyzing one-to-many question-answer data (i.e. survey responses, public consultations, etc.).
+ThemeFinder is a topic modelling Python package designed for analysing one-to-many question-answer data (i.e. survey responses, public consultations, etc.).
 See the [docs](https://i-dot-ai.github.io/themefinder/) for more info.

 > [!IMPORTANT]
 > Incubation project: This project is an incubation project; as such, we don't recommend using this for critical use cases yet.
 We are currently in a research stage, trialling the tool for case studies across the Civil Service.
 Find out more about our projects at https://ai.gov.uk/.